Crisis reputation management: rapid SEO response for Wix businesses

 By Michael Andrews, Wix SEO Expert UK

 A reputation crisis can strike any business: a viral negative review, an unfair news article, a social media pile-on, or a disgruntled former employee post.
-When negative content suddenly dominates your brand SERP, you need a rapid response strategy.
-This lesson covers the crisis management playbook: what to do in the first 24 hours, the first week, and the first month when your business faces a reputation emergency.
+When negative content suddenly dominates your brand SERP, you need a rapid response strategy that works across both the content and technical SEO dimensions.
+The businesses that recover fastest are those with a crisis playbook prepared before any crisis occurs.
+This lesson covers the crisis management playbook: what to do in the first 24 hours, the first week, and the first month when your business faces a reputation emergency on Wix.

 Types of Reputation Crises